 Tendons connect muscles to the bones in the human body.

-- Tendons are a type of connective tissue that connects muscles to the bones in the body.
+- Tendons are connective tissue that connects muscles to the bones in the body.

 - They have also attached muscles to the eyeballs.